 One of my favourite parts of visiting Honduras was learning about traditional Honduran food.
-The Caribbean side of Honduras is beautiful with some tasty food to boot, the only problem is that you have to go out and search for it.
+The Caribbean side of Honduras is beautiful with some tasty food to boot.
+The only problem is that you have to go out and search for great typical food in Honduras.

 In Honduras food is tricky, there seems to be a prevailing thought all tourists want western food and that burgers and nuggets will fit the bill.
-As Geof was only here for 8 days we searched for the best food to eat in Honduras as much local food as we could and took the time to look for it.
+To be completely fair, I only spent 8 days in Honduras and much of that was to scuba dive in Utila and see the ruins in Copan, both tourist destinations.

 Traditional Honduran Food

-We discovered baleadas early in the trip when Honduras wasn’t looking so hot.
-We arrived in La Ceiba at night and were looking for dinner after the guy in the hostel told us not to go to Carnaval because we’d likely be robbed.
+I have a special spot in my heart for baleadas because I wasn’t a huge fan of Honduras at first.
+I arrived in La Ceiba at night and was looking for a quick dinner in Honduras.
+Our hostel owner told us not to go to Carnaval because we’d likely be robbed.

 The streets were dark and there were people passed out on the grass and others who should have passed out long ago.
-La Ceiba felt ominous and it was weighing on both of us, but the mood quickly changed when we passed by Burger King and Pizza Hut to find women selling food in a row of street stalls along abandoned railroad tracks.
+La Ceiba felt ominous and it was weighing on me.
+Bt the mood quickly changed when I passed by Burger King and Pizza Hut to find women selling food in a row of street stalls along abandoned railroad tracks.

 The mix of starch and meat reminded me of comfort food like shepherd’s pie.
 One of the heavier dishes, it would be a solid choice for hangovers and the meaty/salty taste was a fair pairing for the sweetness of the local rum and cokes.